adambard/learnxinyminutes-docs/python.html.markdown

 for i in our_iterator:
     print(i)  # Prints one, two, three

-# You can grab all the elements of an iterable or iterator by calling list() on it.
+# You can grab all the elements of an iterable or iterator by call of list().
 list(our_iterable)  # => Returns ["one", "two", "three"]
 list(our_iterator)  # => Returns [] because state is saved